quagswagEthanZhao/AdobeRomenConverter-Server/README.md

 ### Engineering Methodology

 1. **Modular Architecture**:
-   The project is organized into **modules** (controllers, services, middlewares), which helps maintain a clean and scalable structure.
+   The project is organized into **modules** (controllers, services, middlewares).
 2. **Error Handling**:
-   Centralized error handling is implemented, which catches all errors, logs them, and returns a consistent error response.
+   Centralized error handling is implemented, which catches all errors, logs them into a log file and return them.
 3. **Logging**:
    We use **Winston** to log application-level errors and **Morgan** for logging HTTP requests.
-Logs are stored in the `logs/` folder.
+Logs are stored in the `logs/` folder and will be auto generated if not exist.
 4. **Input Validation**:
    The service validates the input query parameter `number`, ensuring that it is a valid integer between 1 and 3999.
 5. **Response Standardization**: